 Who Should Take this Course?

-Anyone who owns or operates a regulated UST facility or wishes to be employed as a designated Class A or Class B operator will need to take this course by October 13, 2018.
+Anyone who owns or operates a regulated UST facility or wishes to be employed as a designated Class A or Class B operator will need to take this course.

 NJDEP staff from the Bureau of UST Compliance & Enforcement have developed the content for this program.